lgorissen/k4d/lab 25/README.md

 metadata:
   name: terra10-transporter-pvc  # name...
 spec:
-  resources:                     # definition of minimum resources for this Volume
+  resources:                     # definition of compute resources for this Volume
-    requests:                    # definition of compute resources
+    requests:                    # definition of minimum requested resources
       storage: 1Gi               # how much storage is requird
   accessModes:
-  - ReadWriteOnce                # Required acces mode: read-write by a single node
+  - ReadWriteOnce                # required acces mode: read-write by a single node
   storageClassName: ""           # you will learn about this in the next lab
 ```